 I had a great time flying at St John, although it was not a good soaring day.

-I launched in a very light head wind, and the cycles were very very week and far apart.
+I launched in a very light headwind, and the cycles were very, very weak and far apart.
 It was ok, I ran and launched fine.
 I turned left and went to the switchbacks, as I was told, and in indeed I found some lift.
-I did not ever got over launch altitude, but that’s ok, I climbed enough to keep on going.
+I never got over launch altitude, but that’s ok, I climbed enough to keep on going.

 After a few minutes playing around, I realized I still did not know where the designated LZ was, May’s.
 So instead of playing there any longer, I decided to head that way.

-Finally I found a thermal on top of a farm.
-I was just thinking in which field to land when my vary went off!
+Finally, I found a thermal on top of a farm.
+I was just thinking in which field to land when my vario went off!
 Whew!
 I thermalled from 2200ft to 3300ft.
 Once I topped it out, I continue to the LZ.
 In other words, I went from about 700ft to 1800ft above ground in that thermal.

 Finally, I made it to town, saw a glider down there, and boom!
 The LZ appeared out of nowhere.
 Heh, and for a second I thought I was the first one to make it.
 There were only 3 more pilots flying when I landed; Zac, Wane, and Ben.

 The landing was unevenly, but fun.
 Flew in between trees and flared just right.
 Landed on my feet.